sindreij/crucio/README.md

 ### 10000 - Http Healthy

-No failire modes, it returns the input file given with no delay.
+The control.
+Healthy response, it returns the input file given with no delay.

 ### 10001 - Http Slow